 - Reversible covalent modifications require an expenditure of energy and are often used in signaling from extracellular messages.

 - In contrast, noncovalent interactions are reversible with no metabolic energy expended and sense conditions within a cell.

-- Reversible covalent changes known to change the activity of the enzyme include:
+- Reversible covalent changes are known to change the activity of the enzyme such as:

 - Acetylation of lysine or amino-terminal groups.